 That was then.
 This is now.

-The terms COVID-19 and Coronavirus are now everywhere.
-These terms are part of the news, social media, and every conversation.
+In actual fact, the terms COVID-19 and Coronavirus are now everywhere.
+Generally speaking, these terms are part of the news, social media, and every conversation.

 COVID-19 and Coronavirus Trademark Applications